OliverLetterer/SLRESTfulCoreData/README.md

 ### URL substitution

-The above used key path `repository.full_name` will be transformed to the objc key path `repository.fullName` based on your register attribute mappings and naming conventions and will be evaluated with the correct NSManagedObject instance.
+The above used key path `repository.full_name` will be transformed to the objc key path `repository.fullName` based on your registered attribute mappings and naming conventions and will be evaluated with the correct NSManagedObject instance.

 ### CRUD for relationships